Requiem for a Wonderful Rose

 And this year?
 Well, as I started pruning the canes yesterday, I soon realized at least 85% of the canes were affected.
 It didn’t take me long to come to the realization that it wasn’t going to get any better.

-While it’s true there are insecticides that will work against rose stem girdlers, I am committed to growing everything organically and, frankly, want nothing to do with chemicals.
+While it’s true there are insecticides that will work against rose stem girdlers, I am committed to growing everything organically.
+To be honest, I want nothing to do with chemicals.

-So what is the solution?
-Dig out the rose roots — which is going to be a big job, let me tell you — and replace ‘Therese Bugnet’ with a resistant type of rose.
-I’ve heard that shrub roses and possibly moss roses are more susceptible to this dreadful insect, so I’ll have to avoid growing them.
-I do have some wonderful David Austin roses nearby that haven’t been bothered by the stem girdlers at all so I’ll select more of them to fill the void.
+What is the solution?
+Dig out the rose roots, which is going to be a big job, let me tell you.
+Then I’ll replace ‘Therese Bugnet’ with a resistant type of rose.
+I’ve heard that shrub roses and possibly moss roses are more susceptible to this dreadful insect.
+That means I’d better avoid growing them.
+I do have some wonderful David Austin roses nearby that haven’t been bothered by the stem girdlers at all.
+I plant to select more of them to fill the void.

 In the meantime, thank you, Therese Bugnet, for the beauty to gave to my garden for so many years.
 I’m sorry it had to end this way.